-If you need to speak to the Principal or one of the teachers, please schedule a conference.
-Do not interrupt the arrival or dismissal process to speak to the Principal or teachers as this distracts them from their responsibilities of getting students in/out of their cars safely.
+If you need to speak to the Principal or one of the teachers, please email them to schedule a conference.
+Do not interrupt the arrival or dismissal process to give them important information/or messages to deliver to others, or to hand them things in the car line, as this distracts them from their responsibilities of getting students in/out of their cars safely.

 All student dismissal changes must be given to the classroom teacher in writing either via a note or e-mail.
 An e-mail should also be sent to the Director of Student Services and to the front office.
-This includes the change of person picking up the student, if the student is going home with another student, or if the student is going to After Care.
+This includes the change of person picking up the student, or if the student is going home with another student.
 Any driver not known by the faculty/staff will be asked to show identification and must be listed on the Authorized Pick Up form.